Reading Time: 12 minutes

 1. Focus on Continuous Improvement

-Global workforce management takes time and practice — plus a little flexibility.
+International HR takes time and practice — plus a little flexibility.
 The best managers of international employees grow in their understanding that this is just how things work — and that’s okay.

 Managers should put the onus on small process changes.
 Their mindset should be on continual improvement, not perfection, drawing the best performance and the best interactions from their employees.
 And forgiving themselves when there are hiccups.